Close

 Interest Rates Under Section 234B

-Section 234B imposes interest of 1% per month or a fraction thereof for failure to pay advance tax.
-Simple interest is the nature of interest.
-Put another way, the taxpayer is responsible for paying simple interest at a rate of 1% per month or a fraction for failing to pay advance tax.
+ust like interest u/s 234A, interest u/s 234B imposes interest of 1% per month or a fraction for failing to pay advance tax.
 Interest under this section applies if your payable tax amount after paying TDS exceeds ₹10,000, but you did not pay any advance tax.
 The advance tax you paid is less than 90% of your ‘assessed tax.’

-In either of these cases, you have to pay 1% interest on your assessed tax amount, rounded off to the nearest hundred, less the advance tax you already paid.
+In either of these cases, you will need to pay a 1% monthly interest on your assessed tax amount, rounded off to the nearest hundred, after deducting the advance tax you have already paid.

 Scenario A: